 “However well intended, this enthusiasm has exacerbated what has become a boom-and-bust market for children that leaps from country to country.
 In many cases, the influx of money has created incentives to establish or expand orphanages — and identify children to fill them.”

 Some, not all, orphanages, agencies, for-profits and nonprofits have hired employees to be ‘children pickers.’
-This means someone will be sent into the village to find children that meet the traditional desires of western families.
-Their biological family would be paid off or told that their children are going to the west to be educated but will one day return and support them when they are older.
+‘Children pickers’ go into villages to find children that meet the traditional desires of Western families.
+Their biological family is paid money, or told that their children are going to the West to be educated, but will one day return and support them when they are older.
 These children then profit the organization; this is known as human trafficking.

 Many people seeking to adopt internationally have not been informed on the business and schemes behind international adoption.
 Too many well intentioned people seeking to help a vulnerable child have come to find out that the child they adopted was taken from their home, away from their mom and dad, for the profit of someone else.